jasonmit/grunt-hipchat-v2-notifier/README.md

     hello_grunt: {
       options: {
         message: "Hello!", // A message to send
-        token: "", // room token ID (new to API)
         color: "purple", // Color of the message
         message_format: "html" // Can either be 'text' or 'html' format }